rohan-paul/Awesome-JavaScript-Interviews/Javascript/execution-context-call-stack.md

 ## What is the Execution Context?

-## Execution context is a concept in the language spec that—in layman's terms—roughly equates to the 'environment' a function executes in; that is, variable scope (and the scope chain, variables in closures from outer scopes), function arguments, and the value of the this object.
+## Execution context is a concept in the language spec that roughly equates to the 'environment' a function executes in; that is, variable scope (and the scope chain, variables in closures from outer scopes), function arguments, and the value of the this object.

 ## The call stack is a collection of execution contexts.